geekchick/datastructureslinkedlists/README.md

 # LinkedLists Data Structures
-LinkedLists are used instead of Lists or Arrays in some cases.
+LinkedLists are used in place of Lists or Arrays in some cases.
 This code contains the most popular use cases for LinkedLists, including:

 1. Adding a node at the beginning
 2. Adding a node at the end